Buslines Group: Buslines brand

-Buslines co-owner Peter Simpson passed away in May 2020.
+Buslines co-owner Peter Simpson died in May 2020.

 Current operations

 Ballina Buslines / Northern Rivers Buslines

 In 1939, Clarrie and Jim Kirkland purchased two bus runs in Evans Head.
 Trading as Kirkland Bros, further operations would be purchased in the Northern Rivers region.
-In January 1970, the business of New England Motor Company which operated long distance services from Lismore to Brisbane, Tenterfield and Grafton.
+In January 1970, the business of New England Motor Company which operated long-distance services from Lismore to Brisbane, Tenterfield and Grafton.
 By this stage, the fleet stood at 45.

 In November 1974, a service commenced from Ballina to Sydney.
 It was later extended to Brisbane.
 In 1986, the business was sold to Waugh & Josephson which in turn was sold to Bond Corporation in 1987.
 Kirkland Bros was sold to John A Gilbert in 1988.
 As at August 1989, the fleet comprised 111 buses and coaches.

 In June 1996, the Brisbane to Sydney services were sold to Premier Motor Service who in April 2008, also purchased the Lismore to Brisbane service.
 In the 2000s, the Kirklands name was dropped with the business split into Ballina Buslines and Northern Rivers Buslines.

 In June 2019 route 650 of Wallers Buslines to Nimbin was taken over and incorporated in Northern River Buslines.